 }

-I’ve also set the white-space property to a value of “pre-wrap”.
+I’ve also set the white-space property to a value of pre-wrap.
 This ensures that lines will wrap correctly, but everything else gets pre-formatted.
-I’ve also set the width to be equal to the textarea, and duplicated a few typographical properties.
+The typographical properties are inherited, but I could also have adjusted those and then repeated them on the clone.
 In both examples, I’m giving the clone and the textarea a min-height so it will always start out at a standard, usable height.

 content = null;